Are my received donations subject to tax?

 Netherlands

-Anyone can receive a donation/gift without having to report it to the tax authorities provided the donation amount does not exceed €2,658 (this is the threshold for 2024 - the threshold was € 2,418 in 2023).
-This amount applies PER DONATOR and PER YEAR.
-This means that you can receive up to € 2,658 per year tax-free from different people - PER PERSON.
-So you can safely raise €100,000 for example with crowdfunding, without paying gift tax on it, as long as the individual donations stay below €2,658 per donor.
+Anyone may receive a donation/gift provided the donation amount does not exceed €2,690 (this is the threshold for 2025 - the threshold was €2,658 in 2024).
+This amount applies PER DONATEUR and PER YEAR.
+This means that you can receive up to a maximum of €2,690 per year tax-free from different individuals - PER PERSON.
+So you can safely raise, say, €100,000 with crowdfunding without paying gift tax on it, provided the individual donations remain below €2,690 per donor.

-Someone may donate an amount higher than €2,658; in that case you can apply for remission of gift tax.
-The donation must be for for necessary living expenses or necessary medical assistance of the person for whom the donation is intended.
+Now, someone may donate an amount higher than €2,690.
+Then you can apply for remission of gift tax.
+It must then be a donation for necessary living expenses or necessary medical assistance of the person for whom the donation is intended.
 An example is when money is collected for a necessary medical treatment abroad, which is not reimbursed by the health insurer and for which the donee does not have the own means to pay the costs.
 Whether this is the case is tested on a case-by-case basis.
 Such a request must be submitted to the State Secretary of Finance.

 Belgium